Waterfallllllll/AdvancedJsProject/README.md

 #### Gulp

-The Galp makes our work comfortable.
+The Gulp makes our work comfortable.
 In this case, I configured it to the webpack functionality, as well as to update the page when changing any file and used babel to work with older versions of the browser.

 #### Eslint